Calc Results by Python

 Third-Party Library is Recommended

-Because running a Python script in Mech-Vision differs from running the script in Python directly, some Python libraries could not be installed successfully or they cannot function properly after being installed, it is recommended to use third-party libraries.
+Running a Python script within Mech-Vision differs from running it directly in Python, which may cause certain Python libraries to fail during installation or malfunction after installation.
+Therefore, it is recommended to use third-party libraries.

 Use the NumPy Library